DmytroKravchuk/swipe/Readme.md

 #
 Run `npm i swipe`
 #
-Import `import swipe from 'swipe'`
+Import `import swipe from 'swipe-dk'`
 #
 You can use `swipe-left`, `swipe-right`, `swipe-bottom`, `swipe-top` events.
 #